ReganRyanNZ/songbase/README.md

 - Get the language names in the language
 - Write a script to import them all from the text files
 - Link them to their other language links (make a method to link 1 song to all of another song's language links)

+- Remove lang from books
+- Remove song_books from db
+- Book default songs value should be {}
+- Finish instructions for Samuel